StefanoBelli/xxtelebot/README.md

 Should work on *BSD systems
 (*It might work even on windows with MinGW)

+## Windows

+**Option 1**: Use WSL (reccomended)
+Install required dependencies and follow instructions (see *Using CMake* below)

+**Option 2**: Use MinGW (not tested)
+It will take long time... unless you already have each dependency to build this project already installed.

+Honestly, I don't want to waste time to adjust build system and adapt WinHTTP for xxtelebot, considering that is very unlikely that someone wants to run a telegram bot using Windows.
+(You even have the two possibilities above...)

 ## FreeBSD

 *Assuming default configuration, using /usr/bin/c++ and /bin/csh*